Panzerschrek/Square-Wheel/README.md

 BSP leafs are connected together via portals.

 Portal-based algorithm is used to determine visibility (set of visible leafs) for given camera position.
-Visibility definition algorithm is the same as in [https://nothings.org/gamedev/thief_rendering.html](Thief) game.
+Visibility determination algorithm is the same as in [Thief](https://nothings.org/gamedev/thief_rendering.html) game.

 BSP tree-based algorithm is used to place dynamic objects (models, decals) in world and determine visibility for them.